Pipes of Peace (song)

+The song was included on the UK and Canada version of the 1987 compilation All the Best!, the 2001 compilation Wingspan: Hits and History and the 2016 compilation Pure McCartney.

 Recording

-The basic track was recorded on 10 September 1982 at AIR Studios, with orchestral overdubs added later, probably at the same studio.
-Paul McCartney plays piano, bass and knee-percussion, while tabla was added by James Kippen, who tried "something like 20–30 takes" before McCartney was satisfied.
-A special session was organized to have the Pestalozzi Children Choir adding their voices.
+The basic track was recorded on 10 September 1982 at AIR Studios, with orchestral overdubs added later.
+McCartney plays piano, bass and knee-percussion, while tabla was added by James Kippen, who tried "something like 20–30 takes" before McCartney was satisfied.
+A special session was organised to have the Pestalozzi Children Choir adding their voices.